apache/allura/Allura/docs/platform_tour.rst

 the same type within a project.
 In order to do this, shortlinks may be prefixed by either the tool mount point or a project ID and tool mount point.

-For
+For instance, suppose we have an ticket tracker called 'features' and one called 'bugs'.
-instance, suppose we have an ticket tracker mounted at `projects/test/tracker` with Ticket #42 in it.
-Further suppose that there is an SCM repository mounted at `projects/test/subproject/repo`.
-A user could push a commit to that repository with the commit message `[projects/test:tracker:42] - Fix weird issue`.
-If you then examined the commit in the SCM tool, the shortlink would be clickable and would take you to the ticket itself.
-The Tracker tool would also list the commit message as a "related object" in a sidebar to allow for quick cross-referencing.
+They both have many tickets in them.
+To distinguish, use the tracker mount point within the reference.
+For example [features:#3] or [bugs:#3]

 Asynchronous Processing
 -----------------------------------------

-Much of the actual functionality of the new Forge comes from code that runs *outside* the context of a web request, in the `reactor` server (invoked by running `paster reactor development.ini`.
+Much of the actual functionality of Allura comes from code that runs *outside* the context of a web request, in the `reactor` server (invoked by running `paster reactor development.ini`.
 Asynchronous processing is performed by two types of functions, *auditors* and *reactors*, differentiated as follows: